 A beginner in cross-country skiing faces a lot of questions.
 He has to choose skis, wear, but one of the hardest questions is one about the bindings.
 It causes a lot of misunderstanding as there are two major cross-country ski bindings systems.
 SNS and NNN are the major letters you will see and need to understand what they mean before you will choose the right bindings and boots.
-Here is our quick guide to Cross-Country Ski Bindings system and difference between SNS and NNN.
+Here is our quick guide to Cross-Country Ski Bindings system and the difference between SNS and NNN.

 Looking for the right length of your new Nordic skis?
 Check our easy to use Ski Length Calculator